“You’re just too good to be true Can’t take my eyes off of you You’d be like heaven to touch I wanna hold you so much…”

 I inquired about the origin, material and price.
 Knowing that this is Philippine-made (I thought otherwise but I’m always proud of Pinoy ingenuity), and the pair only costs Php 400 ($8.40), I settled it with Cora Jimenez on May 3.
 This is the same date when I saw these attention-grabbing Indonesian masks.

 I contacted the seller, Cye Ballon, who patiently and amiably entertained all my queries and haggling despite being very late at night.
 Finalizing our transaction, I decided to send her Php 1,800 ($37.80) at once since I had a feeling that I was not the only one who’d be interested to buy her items.
 Now, call it pure luck.
 Miss Cye is also from Las Piñas!
 May 4, I scheduled a morning meet-up with Miss Cora and Miss Cye at Southmall which is accessible to us three.
 Both were charming and professionals.
 They also exuded good vibes and could carry a conversation.
 Really, I love their masks up-close!
 With a total of 13 masks, I was gung-ho to reach our house and realize my goal that day.
 After dinner, I requested one of my sons to help me with the layout.
-Drilling, hammering the plastic tox, screwing, and the rest was left to me.
+Drilling, hammering the plastic tox, screwing, and the rest were left to me.

 Inspecting the wall, I clearly saw that one more mask was lacking to achieve balance in art.
 Hence, the search for another mask recommenced.